boostercloud/booster/docs/README.md

 ### 1. Command and command handlers

-Booster is different than MVC frameworks in which you typically implement controller classes with the five CRUD methods per model.
+Booster is different than MVC frameworks in which you typically implement controller classes with the four CRUD methods per model.
 Instead of that, you define commands, which are the user actions when interacting with an application.
 This approach fits very well with Domain-Driven Design.
 Depending on your application's domain, some examples of commands would be: `RemoveItemFromCart`, `RatePhoto`, `AddCommentToPost`, etc. Although, you can still have `Create*`, `Delete*`, or `Update*` commands when they make sense.

 There is an architectural splitting between commands and command handlers though they *live* under the same file.
 The command is the class with the `@Command` decorator, and the generated method called `handle` is the command handler.
 That is because Booster adopts several concepts from functional programming; the separation between data structures and data transformations is one of them.
-In Booster a command looks like this:
+In Booster, a command looks like this:

 ```typescript
 @Command({